News Archives

 Buying a Food Company?
 An Ounce of Prevention is Worth a Pound of Cure

-While the desire to protect and build the bottom line is understandable, some of these ‘hot’ new companies and products can be lurking landmines.
-A recent New York Times article on ‘misleading’ lawsuits about package labels underscores the flurry of litigation by advocacy groups and consumer plaintiffs’ lawyers attacking companies for what they describe as a surge […]
+A recent New York Times article on ‘misleading’ lawsuits about package labels underscores the flurry of litigation by advocacy groups and consumer plaintiffs’ lawyers attacking companies for what they describe as a surge in deceptive marketing.
+Labeling lawsuits are not the only legal challenges facing food and beverage companies.
+They are challenged by mandatory recalls, […]